 Who had flaws to be corrected?
 Thor who stands before the assembled court of Odin or Loki who is in Thor's shadow?
 Well, Loki.
 Thor doesn't realize that his large ham behavior is not valued by Odin.

 But Loki's flaws are bigger.
 The disapproval that Odin has for Thor is interpreted by Loki to extend to himself.
-He is a bit of the definition of a narcissist, but had a few atypical traits such is self-reflection.
-Additionally, you can see that Loki knows his father is not entirely comfortable giving his own child, his first born the title of heir-apparent.
+He is a bit of the definition of a narcissist but had a few atypical traits such as self-reflection.
+Additionally, you can see that Loki knows his father is not entirely comfortable giving his own child, his firstborn the title of heir-apparent.
 Of course, Loki being Loki thinks he isn't even in the running.
-He is overwhelmed by Odin's disdain and worry.
+He is overwhelmed by Odin's disdain and worries.

 However, Loki's defense of his people is more nuanced.
-He becomes more like Thor, doing things that make him feel good in the moment as opposed to actually being good or wise.
+He becomes more like Thor, doing things that make him feel good at the moment as opposed to actually being good or wise.
 In the end, Loki was in it for the win, which by his own standard, he did.
 He crushed every obstacle in his path including Thor and Odin.
 Yes, it appears that he dies in the end, but that is exactly how a narcissist behaves.
 He suffered nothing and left everyone else wondering "what next?"
-And wham!
-Does he delivery.
+And wham! does he deliver.

-It's why Loki an anti-hero as opposed to villain and why Thor makes a lousy hero in this film.
+It's why Loki is an anti-hero as opposed to a villain and why Thor makes a lousy hero in this film.

-Or you can do the better thing and get a Disney Plus subscription.
+You should do yourself a favor and get a Disney Plus subscription.
 Personally, I have the bundle with Hulu and ESPN which is about the same as buying a DVD a month.
 It's well worth the price.
 While I receive remuneration when I share some links, I get zilch from Disney for the same.
 It's just good, free advice.

 Friday, July 2, 2021